multinetlab-amsterdam/projects/KPS_prediction_2026/README.md

 **Note:** For patient privacy reasons, the folders `subj_ids/`, `data/raw/`, and `data/processed/` are excluded from this repository.

 ## Dependencies
-This project uses two YAML configuration files: preprocessing_env.yaml: dependencies required for running scripts located in /src_preprocessing modeling_env.yaml: dependencies required for running scripts located in /src_modeling Both files must be present before running the code.
+This project uses two YAML configuration files:

+`preprocessing_env.yaml`: dependencies required for running scripts in `/src_preprocessing`

+`modeling_env.yaml`: dependencies required for running scripts in `/src_modeling`

-To create a virtual environment that provides reproducible results, run the following: conda env create -f preprocessing_env.yaml conda activate preprocessing_env
+To create a virtual environment that provides reproducible results, run the following:

+`conda env create -f preprocessing_env.yaml`

+`conda activate preprocessing_env`

 ## How to run
 1. Setup virtual environments
 2. /src_preprocessing: follow script order --> interim files stored in /data/processed and /subjs_ids
 3. /src_modeling: follow script order
-4. final model results: models/ordinal_reg_xgb/ or models/mcp
+4. final model results: stored in models/ordinal_reg_xgb/ or models/mcp

 ## Citations / licenses
 CC BY 4.0: Anyone can use, modify, redistribute, but must give credit.